1,000+ Opportunities

 Focus areas: Journalism, First Amendment, Free Expression, Media Literacy

-Extracted from the official opportunity page/RFP to help you evaluate fit faster.
+Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

 Al Neuharth Free Spirit and Journalism Conference - Freedom Forum Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.

-Constitution Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.
-Al Neuharth Free Spirit and Journalism Conference https://www. freedomforum.
+The First Amendment: What You Need to Know Contact Your Representative First Amendment Reporters Al Neuharth Free Spirit and Journalism Conference The First Amendment on Campus The First Amendment to the U.S. Constitution Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.

-org/wp-content/uploads/2025/11/FSC26_tease. mp4 Free Five-Day Summer Program for One High School Junior From Each State and Washington, D. C.
+mp4 Free Five-Day Summer Program for One High School Junior From Each State and Washington, D. C. A skill-building, network-growing, life-changing experience that can give you a head start on your future.

-Applications are now open for the 2026 Al Neuharth Free Spirit and Journalism Conference.
 The deadline to apply is March 15.
 If you have any questions, please contact us at [email protected] .
 Want to Be a Free Spirit Scholar?

 If you will be a junior in the 2025-2026 school year, enter your info below, and we will remind you to apply as the deadline approaches.
 I am a teacher/advisor/mentor Please leave this field empty Thank you for your interest in the 2026 Al Neuharth Free Spirit and Journalism Conference!
 We will notify you when the application period opens in November 2025.

 Now in its 25th year, the Al Neuharth Free Spirit and Journalism Conference is an engaging, in-depth, five-day summer program for 51 high school juniors (one from each state and the District of Columbia) who “Dream.
 Dare.
+Do.

-Do. ” Whether you’re interested in journalism or multimedia storytelling, this program is for you!
-Be the one to represent your state and join students from around the country at an exclusive, free Washington, D.
+” Whether you’re interested in journalism or multimedia storytelling, this program is for you!
+Be the one to represent your state and join students from around the country at an exclusive, free Washington, D. C.

-C. , journalism experience like no other.
-The Al Neuharth Free Spirit and Journalism Conference Get insider access to Washington, D.
+, journalism experience like no other.
+The Al Neuharth Free Spirit and Journalism Conference Get insider access to Washington, D. C.

-who share your passion, meet some of the nation’s top journalists and multimedia storytellers and explore our capital city.
-Conference benefits for 51 selected students: Advice from leading journalists and media professionals, including news influencers and digital entrepreneurs A $1,000 college scholarship A free five-day trip to the nation’s capital, Washington, D. C.

-, June 21-26, 2026, with hotel, airfare and meal expenses covered.
+Conference benefits for 51 selected students: Advice from leading journalists and media professionals, including news influencers and digital entrepreneurs A $1,000 college scholarship A free five-day trip to the nation’s capital, Washington, D. C. , June 21-26, 2026, with hotel, airfare and meal expenses covered.

 Lifelong connections to 50 fellow students from across the country and professionals who share your passions Ongoing support from a community of alumni who work at organizations including The New York Times, The Wall Street Journal, The Washington Post , Apple, ABC News, NBC’s “Today Show”, USA TODAY, and start-ups such as the digital news site The Juggernaut.

 2025 Free Spirit Scholars pose in front of the Anthem at the Free Expression Awards.
 (Aaron Null/Freedom Forum) Meet the staff of The Independent Florida Alligator — 2025 Al Neuharth Award for Excellence in the Media honorees panel.
 Featuring (from left) Politics Reporter Vivienne Serret, Editor-in-Chief Aidan Bush, Editor-in-Chief Siena Duncan, and University Editor Garrett Shanley.